musicalglass/KAOS/KAOS_Horizons/README.md

 ## The Cosmic Null

-The Cosmic Null is the primordial state of perfect potential, before Reality™ accidentally dereferenced a void pointer and spawned the universe.
+The Cosmic Null is the primordial state of perfect potential, before Reality™ accidentally dereferenced a void pointer and spawned the currently known Universe.

 Where others imagine enlightenment, nirvana, bliss, sacred stillness… KAOS teaches: